lvelasq3/lvelasq3.github.io/_pages/about.md

   overlay_image: /images/jhu.jpg
   overlay_filter: 0.45
   caption:
-excerpt: "Ph.D., Graduate Research Assistant, Johns Hopkins University"
+excerpt: "Graduate Research Assistant, Johns Hopkins University"
 intro:
   - excerpt: "Hi, I'm Lorena.
 I'm a graduate research assistant in the Haptics and Medical Robotics Laboratory in the Department of Mechanical Engineering at Johns Hopkins University.
 My work focuses on investigating the **form, function, and control** of tendon-driven upper-limb prosthetic devices to improve task performance, comfort, and cognitive workload during everyday use."
 feature_row: